John Hoagland: Context

 The civil war was started after the assassination of the Archbishop Óscar Romero on March 24, 1980.
-The assassination had been done by the Salvadoran military, and the guerillas were created to combat them and their misdoings.
 The Archbishop had been leading mass when he was killed, speaking to the soldiers that they should disobey orders to torture and murder, as it would only lead to their downfall.
 The war had also been stirred up by social inequality, the repressive military, and poverty that had spread throughout the country.

 Impact

 John Hoagland was one of 35 journalists whose names appeared on "death lists" by Salvadoran death squads.

 A total of 16 journalists were killed in the conflict besides Hoagland.
 The others who died covering the war were Richard Cross (Honduras), Oliver Rebbot (El Salvador), Ian Mates (El Salvador), Ignacio Rodriguez (El Salvador), Bill Stewart (Nicaragua), John Sullivan (El Salvador), Dial Torgerson (Honduras), Rene Tamsen (El Salvador),Jaime Suarez (El Salvador), Caesar Najorro (El Salvador), Linda Frazier (Nicaragua), Koos Koster (El Salvador), Jan Kuiper (El Salvador), Hans Ter Laag (El Salvador), and Johannes Willemsen (El Salvador).